8.1 Conduct Expectations

 - See the University Health Services website: uhs.wisc.edu/assault/.

-With regard to these highly sensitive issues, we want to make you aware that Director of Student Life Mike Hall is available for support during any of these processes.
-You can call his office (608) 890-0115 or cell phone (608) 215-7134, email (email@example.com) or meet to discuss any issue that may arise.
+With regard to these highly sensitive issues, we want to make you aware that Director of Student Life Mike Hall is available during the day, in the evening, and on weekends.
+You can call his office (608) 890-0115, call or text his cell phone (608) 215-7134, email (email@example.com) or meet with him to discuss any issue that may arise.